Timothy Ireland, Accused Of Threatening To Kill Alexandria Ocasio-Cortez, Allegedly Said He’s ‘Proud’ Of It

 Five days later, police raided Ireland’s Toledo home.
 Police allegedly found three rounds of.32-caliber ammunition four rounds belonging to a.45-caliber weapon, hidden in kitchen drawers.

 On Friday, Ireland was criminally indicted for making interstate threats against Ocasio-Cortez, as well as for separate counts of being a felon and fugitive in possession of a firearm, the US attorney’s office in Ohio announced.
-Further, Ireland had two outstanding state warrants: one for violating probation in a felony case in Florida, and for failure to appear for a possession of marijuana charge in Cook County, Georgia.
+Further, Ireland had two outstanding state warrants: one for violating probation in a felony case in Florida, and one for failure to appear for a possession of marijuana charge in Cook County, Georgia.

 Timothy Ireland, 41, of Toledo, Ohio charged with making online threat to @AOC … Posted on Facebook she "should be shot" https://t.co/ZDQHdUEYw5 pic.twitter.com/DXCbmm7SLI